uber-archive/cpustat/README.md

 to find fewer than 1 process running.
 On an idle system, surely that number should be lower.
 What's happening is that `cpustat` ends up measuring itself as the single running process.

-So let's put this comptuer to work:
+So let's put this computer to work:

 ![Idle](https://ranney.com/cpustat_images/1__ssh 2.png)